Middle School Music

 Peter J. Griffin is the K-12 Coordinator for the Performing Arts and 6th grade Band Director at Fox Lane Middle School.
 He received his Bachelor of Music Degree, Magna Cum Laude, from the University of Houston, his Master of Arts in Music Education Degree from Montclair State University, and his Master of Arts in Educational Administration, With Distinction, from Rider University.
 He was the recipient of the New Jersey Governor’s Recognition Teacher Award for 1997, as well as being named to “Who’s Who Among American Teachers 2000 and 2005.
 He served ten years on the Executive Board of the New Jersey Music Administrators Association, where he held the offices of President-Elect, President and Past President for six of those years.

 In his twenty-four years as an Arts Supervisor, Griffin’s programs have received many letters of commendation from such dignitaries as President William Jefferson Clinton, Senator Robert G. Torricelli, Senator Frank R. Lautenberg, Governor Christine Todd Whitman, Congressman Rush Holt and Governor Chris Christie.
 His programs have also been recognized as a GRAMMY Signature School Finalist and with the American Music Conference’s Best 100 Communities for Music Education for 2004 and ran from 2009 – 2016.
 The State Department of New Jersey recently named Griffin’s high School Performing Arts Program in Hopewell Valley, his previous district, a “Choice School for the Performing Arts” in the Fall of 2014.
-Just recently, Bedford was also named to the Best 100 Communities for Music Education for the sixth year in a row in 2018.
+Just recently, Bedford was also named to the NAMM Foundation Best Communities for Music Education for the seventh year in a row in 2019.

 Mr. Griffin has also served as a clinician, presenting workshops and seminars in the area of teacher recruitment, hiring and retention for the past seven years at the New Jersey Music Educators Conference and at the 2009, 2011, 2013 and 2015 National Association for Music Education Eastern Division Conferences in Providence, Rhode Island, Baltimore, Maryland, and Hartford, Connecticut, respectively.